 In fact, surveys show that the attitude of locals towards foreign visitors could tip over.
 Not only are tourists sometimes accused of not treating Icelandic nature with the respect it deserves, they are also responsible for cost pressures in the housing market and entertainment sector.
 Housing in particular has become scarcer in the city center of Reykjavik.
 The reason for this is the demand for accommocation, due to which many apartments have been withdrawn from the traditional rental market and leased via intermediary services such as Airbnb.

 Residents in the center also find the pick-up and drop-off service a thorn in their side that travel agencies operate to bring customers to their day-trip terminals.
 Therefore, the city of Reykjvavik has begun to set up collection points not to allow the buses to pull up to any hotel or guest house in the center.

-Gislason, however, believes that this trend is dangerous.
+Industry exparts, however, believe that this trend is dangerous.
 After all, tourism is the industry that has not only created numerous jobs in recent years, but has also brought prosperity to a broader population.
 That should not be forgotten.